 - Toppings (we used onions and lettuce)

-- Condiments (we used ketchup and a homemade garlic aioli-like sauce)
+- Condiments (we used ketchup and a homemade garlic aioli-like sauce, but you can use whatever you want, even bbq sauce)

 Grilling Frozen Burger Instructions